TratonGossink/Slap_Chat_iOS/README.md

 # Slap Chat iOS

 ### About
-This project was inspired by a messaging app project from my iOS bootcamp taught by Angela Yu on Udemy.
+This project was a part of my iOS bootcamp taught by Angela Yu on Udemy.
 I took this project and made a large part of it my own.
 I designed most of the UI, color scheme, launch screen and fonts.
 Upon opening the app you will have the option to log in or register to a new account.
 Once logged in, it functions as a typical messaging application with a slight twist.
 Upon pressing the send button, you will hear a slap sound ensuring your message was sent successfully.
 Skills learned and tools used in this project are as follows: Advance screen segues, Database use and linking via Google Firebase Firestore, Autolayout, UI/UX designs, Cocoa pods, third party libraries, MVC practices, .xib file for modular functions, Navigation bar functions.